RANDOM SURVEILLANCE TESTING

 Can I volunteer to be tested?

 Yes.
-The institution will open weekly testing to those interested in volunteering, and volunteers will count toward the 3% random pool for the week.
+Weekly testing is open to those interested in volunteering, and volunteers will count toward the 3% random pool for the week.
 If you would like to volunteer, please complete the COVID-19 Surveillance Testing Faculty and Staff Volunteer or COVID-19 Surveillance Testing Student Volunteer form.
-Forms submitted by Friday of any given week will be considered for surveillance testing in the following weeks.
+Forms submitted by Thursday of any given week will be considered for surveillance testing in the following weeks.
 Please note that you will only need to complete the volunteer form once as volunteers will roll over from week to week.
 The link to the volunteer form will also be shared regularly in UMU Today.

 Volunteers will receive an exclusive t-shirt.